 Okay, so he probably didn’t get down there with the CAD software, or even suggest the vivid color combinations, but it is likely that he did, at least put them through their paces on the basketball court, so we shouldn’t be too withering of his involvement.
 LeBron was also a major figure in the launching of the wired versions so is well versed in all things Powerbeats.

-The business end is fundamentally the same as the wired powerbeats, sporting the same earhooks as before, but they are subtly different from there on by simply being two earphones on a piece of cable with the Bluetooth receiver between them.
+The business end is fundamentally the same as the wired powerboats, sporting the same ear hooks as before, but they are subtly different from there on by simply being two earphones on a piece of cable with the Bluetooth receiver between them.

-The earhooks have a little give in them so that you can bend them to fit your particular ear shape, and they come with a series of earbuds so you can tailor them to your individual style, making them a tight fit of with a little room to hear ambient sounds, like approaching cars and stuff.
+The ear hooks have a little give in them so that you can bend them to fit your particular ear shape, and they come with a series of earbuds so you can tailor them to your individual style, making them a tight fit with a little room to hear ambient sounds, like approaching cars and stuff.

-The Powerbeats 2 have plenty of functionality, doubling as a Bluetooth headset for your phone, but they are pretty expensive at around $200 (For the latest prices and discounts, check here).
+The Powerbeats 2 have plenty of functionality, doubling as a Bluetooth headset for your phone, but they are pretty expensive at around $200.

 Bose Freestyle Earbuds